robdmc/switchenv/README.md

 export PGHOST=my_prod_host
 ```

-Under the hood, switchenv placed a json file in a hidden directory off of your home
+Under the hood, switchenv placed a json file in a hidden directory off of my home
 directory.
 ```bash
 ~/.switchenv/profiles.json
 ```
-This json file serves as the centralized data-store for all of your profile information.
+This json file serves as the centralized data-store for all of my profile information.

 # Navigating Between Environments with `switchenv`
 Using `switchenv` involves interacting with a simple console-based UI, so it is best illustrated using a gif.